-When the Nationality and Borders Act 2022 first came into law, temporary refugee permission gave a person only 30 months of leave to remain in the UK, with an option to settle (live permanently in the UK) after 10 years of lawful residence.
-As of July 2023, this type of permission was discontinued.
+When the Nationality and Borders Act 2022 first came into law, temporary refugee permission gave a person only 30 months of leave to remain in

 Trauma-informed

 Trauma-informed practices recognise that many people bring traumatic past experiences to their interactions with public or other services.
 A trauma-informed approach means that staff respond to individuals' experiences by listening to and valuing people's stories by creating safe spaces to talk, by showing an understanding of the traumas people have experienced, and by responding to their needs without creating new traumas.